Table of Contents

 - 12 Common Mistakes To Avoid Whilst Creating Your Script

 You probably have a vision in mind for building the perfect piece of video content, but the realities of a tight budget, limited length or crafting a compelling narrative can make creating an effective video content challenging.

 A video marketing script provides you with an easy way to overcome these common challenges.
 Also, it allows you to formalise your ideas, refine your story and enables you to make high-quality video content with less budget, time and resources.

-Include all of your voice-over audio content within this section, additionally you can include sound effects and highlight words that you’d like to be emphasized for when the script is recited.
+Include your voice-over audio content within this section, additionally you can include sound effects and highlight words that you’d like to be emphasized when the script is recited.

 Describe each scene in every detail to refine your story, remember to include the following:

 - Animation effects

 Estimate how much time each section will require, this allows your video team to see which elements or messages you’d like to place more emphasis on.

 Starting with a brief allows your team to document all of their ideas, motivations and the most important project questions that need to be answered.
 To make an incredible brief it’s worth including the following:

 - Roles & responsibilities: Defining clear roles and responsibilities ensures that everyone knows what they will be accountable for.